Ben Brading 5 min read

 Accurate energy forecasting is essential for successfully executing a business energy procurement strategy.

-Carbon footprint reports help businesses assess the environmental impact of sustainability initiatives and can directly inform mandatory emission reporting requirements for large businesses.
+Carbon footprint reports help businesses assess the environmental impact of sustainability initiatives and can directly inform mandatory emissions reporting requirements for large businesses.

 Types of business energy monitoring systems